 INTRODUCTION

 Globally, India is prime producer as well as consumer of turmeric.
 (Parthasarthy et al., 2006).
 The worldwide production of turmeric is about 11 lakh tones per annum.
 India dominates by contributing 78 % followed by China and Myanmar, Nigeria and Bangladesh together contributing 6%.
 But Indian turmeric is supposed to be the best inthe global market as it contains high curcumin content (3.14% by weight).
 Turmeric exports of India reached $236 million (around Rs 1,632 crore) in 2018 (Trade Promotion Council of India).
 Turmeric exports of India reached $236 million (around Rs 1,632 crore) in 2018 (Trade Promotion Council of India).
 The cultivated area under turmeric in India is 238,000 ha-1 and the production 1133,000MT (N.H.B, 2017-18).
-Due to underground portion of plant, known as rhizome, turmeric has high nutritional value and extract of the same can be used as natural colouring agent for various foods, cosmetic and dyes.
+Due to underground portion of plant, known as rhizome, turmeric has high nutritional value and extract of the same can be used as natural coloring agent for various foods, cosmetic and dyes.
 One of the most important ingredients found in turmeric is Curcuminoids.
 This active principle of turmeric has many medicinal features and has been used in curing many circulatory problems, dermatological disorders and liver diseases as reported by (Singh and Singh 2019).
 This system is highly profitable for the farmers having small holdings which cannot afford the investment required to make their holdings more productive.
 Under certain circumstances available solution in the agrihorticulture system which combines fruit trees with agricultural crops (Singh and Singh 2019).
 The choice of crops for intercropping mainly depends on farmer’s need.
 There is more cooperation in nature than competition.
 Cooperation is epitomized by mutually beneficial relationships that occur between species within genera.
 When two or more crops are growing together, each should occupy adequate space to contribute and maximize cooperation and reduce competition between them.
 This is exercised by the four following factors namely: spatial arrangement, plant density, maturity dates of the crops grown, plant architecture.
 Spices are highly amenable for intercropping owing to their ecological niche.
 Zingiberaceae crops like cardamom, ginger, turmeric and galangal are also ideal crops under tall growing trees that permits partial light.
 In this paper we have summarized the results of experiments on intercropping of turmeric in fruit and plantation crops conducted in different parts of India (Nilanjana and Sarkar 2021).
 The tree canopy of aonla with sparse foliage allows filtered light and permits intercropping even after the trees are fully grown.
 Intercropping not only generates an extra income, but also helps check soil erosion through ground coverage and improves the soil physico-chemical condition1 .
 Traditionally, intercropping in the interspaces of fruit orchards is practised due to economic considerations, but only a few experimental results are available for aonla-based hortipastoral and horticultural systems as reported by (Kumar et al., 2009) and (Awasthi et al., 2009).

 MATERIALS AND METHODS